Alfman247/UltimateFrenchRevision/README.md

 Ultimate Ultimate (answer in both French and English): https://www.blooket.com/set/62336476fbfe1f126bf4b946

-If you notice any errors, please do not hesitate to contact me on teams
+If you notice any errors, please do not hesitate to contact me on microsoft teams